iewnfod/CAIE_Code/scripts/README.md

 </p>

 > All CAIE standard functions are in UPPER CASE.
-> All non-official functions are Capitalized.
+> All non-official functions are UpperCamelCase.

 ## [Math](./math.cpc)
 * `QPow`: quick power